Cobra Mission: Panic in Cobra City: Reception

 Cobra Mission: Panic in Cobra City received mixed reviews from critics since its release.
 Aktueller Software Markts Marcus Höfer commended the audiovisual presentation but panned the controls, atmosphere and lack of additional story paths, regarding the animations and visuals to be the game's only main driving force.
 PC Jokers Monika Stoschek commended the mouse controls and menus for being easy to use but regarded the gameplay to be repetitive and the visuals as poor, stating that the "half-naked females presented in between are probably a matter of taste."
 PC Players Heinrich Lenhardt also criticized the gameplay for being bland and high retail price, stating that it would go under as a "gray RPG" without the mild sex and crime factors.
 Dragons three reviewers would normally assign a game a rating from 1 to 5 stars, but gave Cobra Mission an "X" for being an uninteresting adventure game.
 They found the explicit nudity, sexual connotations and foul language unsuitable, while criticizing the animations and English translation but commended the graphics for being faithful to the Japanese original.

 PC Games Thomas Brenner disagreed with the statement of Dragons reviewers, doubting that Cobra Mission could be harmful to young players as advertised on the packaging.
 Brenner stated that the nudity scenes were not stunning but found himself impressed with the dialog for being funny and suggestive.
-Play Times Arthur Kreklau commended the game's audiovisual presentation and idea but found its gameplay to be repetitive.
+Play Time's Arthur Kreklau commended the game's audiovisual presentation and idea but found its gameplay to be repetitive.
 Tilts Jean-Loup Jovanovic praised the visuals, audio and playability but felt mixed in regard to the title's longevity and criticized the animations.
 Micromanías F.H.G. praised its sense of humor, erotism, comic-like presentation, graphics, sound and animations but felt mixed in regard to the originality and criticized the low difficulty, while warning that the sexual content on-display makes it unsuitable for younger audiences.
 Génération 4s Christian Roux gave positive remarks to its longevity, animations and sound but criticized the graphically stripped down top-down segments and repetitive gameplay.